Statcounter

 Click to see the outcome

-My last posting on October 13th was intended to be in fact, my “Last Post”.
-It was the one hundredth and I thought that was a good time to stop.
-But something will happen on March 19th that I think you should know about and the outcome of the event may possibly interest you.
+My last posting on October 13th was intended to be in fact, my “Last Post” but something will happen on March 19th that I think you should know about and the outcome of the event may possibly interest you.

 On October 23rd last year, Caroline and I arranged to meet for lunch at one o’clock at a restaurant in Luton where she works.
 I had never been to Luton before.
 It was a sunny day and at 12:47, just after I had reached the town centre, I sneezed.